tsung1029/osiris-code.github.io/documentation/units.md

 ## Normalizing to another frequency

-Alternatively, the user may chose another frequency such as the laser frequency, $\omega_0$ as the norm.
-In this case just replace $\omega_p$ with $\omega_0$ in the above formulae.
+Alternatively, the user may choose another frequency such as the laser frequency, $\omega_0$ as the norm.
+In this case, just replace $\omega_p$ with $\omega_0$ in the above formulae.
 A simulation plasma density of 1.0 will correspond to the critical density.